ZoRdAK/ota-server/README.md

 user3:$apr1$J8tR2T63$6iN7R5lai/Rbx5jQnqPi9/
 ```

-Project name are case sensitive: for instance if you want to restrict access of http://my-ota-server/apps/ios/SuperApp to user toto, your .htpasswd must contains this line:
+Project name is case sensitive: for instance, if you want to restrict access of http://my-ota-server.net/apps/ios/SuperApp to user toto, your .htpasswd must contains this line:

 	#SuperApp
 	toto:$apr1$1O5NPEc4$pVIypAX9QKWKwA/fM25Oy.